Twelve Scientific Challenges for 6G: Rethinking the Foundations of Communications Theory: Conclusion

 \section{Conclusion}

 In this article, we have revisited the basic foundations of the communication theory, and overviewed the key scientific challenges, that have surfaced with the recent revolutionary advancements in wireless technologies.
-In more details, we have laid down a forward-looking vision for rethinking the basis of the electromagnetic theory, questioning the fundamental of the physical limitations, and investigating the feasibility to approach the limits of infinite antennas.
+In more detail, we have laid down a forward-looking vision for rethinking the basis of the electromagnetic theory, questioning the fundamentals of the physical limitations, and investigating the feasibility to approach the limits of infinite antennas.
 In our paper, through deep reconsideration of the key principles of the communication paradigms, it has been demonstrated that 6G networks will be designed on a large-scale, and this calls for a compelling need to revisit the existing non-coherent mechanisms, the integration of sensing and communication capabilities, as well as the efficient development of multi-agent learning systems.
-Furthermore, it has been investigated how incorporating the semantic aspect of transmitted messages will be an enabler for delivering experience-based applications.
-Also, we have sketched a roadmap towards understanding the interplay of queuing and information theory, and its implication on delivering URLLC through the realization of efficient cross-layer solutions.
+Furthermore, we investigated how incorporating the semantic aspect of transmitted messages will be an enabler for delivering experience-based applications.
+Also, we have sketched a roadmap towards understanding the interplay of queuing and information theory, and its implication on delivering \ac{URLLC} through the realization of efficient cross-layer solutions.
+In the thermodynamics of computation and communication theory, we narrowed the scope to focus on the energy efficiency of future 6G networks, where we highlighted the basic principles for striking a balance between communication performance and network energy consumption.
 In addition, we have studied the limitations of non-linear systems and the potential development of reliable signal processing algorithms that are capable of meeting the needs of such challenging systems.
-Moreover, through a closer look into the limitation of wireless systems under double selective channels, we have deeply discussed the challenges and promising waveform designs within the time varying systems theory.
-Finally, we have shed lights on the problem of dealing with coarse scale information through digging into the fundamentals of the super-resolution theory.
+Furthermore, we shed light on the non-equilibrium information theory, where have explored the potentials of leveraging joint source-channel codes for enhanced performance in short-blocklength scenarios, and identified their performance limiting factors.
+Moreover, through a closer look into the limitation of wireless systems under double selective channels, we have deeply discussed the challenges and promising waveform designs within the time-varying systems theory.
+Finally, we have shed light on the problem of dealing with coarse scale information by digging into the fundamentals of the super-resolution theory.